FreerGit/Vanna/README.md

 Then it needs to notify all replicas so create a PREPARE (view_num, op_num, commit_num, message) and send to all replicas

+## Three sub protocols
+**Normal case processing of user requests.**

+**View changes to selsect a new primary**

+**Recovery of a failed replica so that it can rejoin the group.**

+## Section 4 - Fixed number of replicas

+The replica which has lowest IP is replica 1, the primary is choosen round robin, starting with replica 1

+## Section 5 & 6 - Optimizations

+## Section 7 - Reconfiguration (variable number of replicas)